harshbarger/flurp/README.md

 Flurp is a functional programming library written in and for TypeScript.
-In contains both fundamental FP utilities such as `pipe` and `flow` and a variety of utilities for working with strings, arrays, objects, etc. immutably within pipelines.
+It contains both fundamental FP utilities such as `pipe` and `flow` and a variety of utilities for working with strings, arrays, objects, etc. immutably within pipelines.

-## This is early stage work.
+## Warning: Early stage & Experimental

 Right now, this is a better project to watch than to use.
 I'm "dogfooding" this library in a large project of my own, and I'm fixing issues as I discover them.
 While the unit tests ensure that the functions do what they claim to do, I'm finding a fair number of issues related to types and related developer experience.
 In some cases, I'm changing fallback and error behavior to make types more predictable.